Modify a raster image service

 - Click Run.

-- In the Contents pane, right-click Parcels_Zonal and choose Open.
+- In the Contents pane, right-click GeorgetownCo_Parcels and choose Attribute Table.

-The table includes statistics per unique PARCEL_ID.
+Now the table is sorted so that parcels with CRS eligibility are at the top.
 The AREA column summarizes the area in square meters.
 The MAJORITY column summarizes the most common value found in the PADUS_CRS_final raster cells within each parcel.
-It is the same attribute as the Value field in the PADUS_CRS_final.tif attribute table.
-It is also is the same as the OBJECTID field in the PADUS_CRS_attrib table.
-You'll use this common field to join these data sources later.
+This value is the same as the Value field in the PADUS_CRS_eligible attribute table.
+It is also the same as the OBJECTID field in the Open Space Preservation Community Rating System feature layer.

 Estimate open space acreage